Agnik7/Dictionary-App/README.md

 - Handling keyboard events

 ## Drawbacks
-- Some words that are present in the English dictionary, are not covered by the Dictionary API, so there meanings cannot be displayed.
+- Some words that are present in the English dictionary, are not covered by the Dictionary API, so their meanings cannot be displayed.

 ## Live-Site URL: [Dictionary App](https://agnik7.github.io/Dictionary-App/)